 Introduction to multivariate analysis of survival data using multiplicative models.
 Application to epidemiologic and health sciences studies.
 Familiarity with interpretation and available softwarecomputer programs gained by analysis of bona fide sets of data and critiques of published analyses appearing in the literature.
-Prerequisite: EPI 536 or permission of instructor.
+Prerequisite: BIOST 536 or permission of instructor.
 Offered: jointly with BIOST 537; W.

 Analysis of continuous time-to-event data from epidemiological cohort studies with emphasis on estimation of event risks and rates, statistical tests for equality of hazard rates (survival curves) and relative risk regression.

 Estimate survival (cumulative risk) curves using the Kaplan-Meier estimator

 Compare two or more survival curves using a log-rank or related test

 Fit appropriate Cox regression models to epidemiologic cohort data using STATA